The Smyth Model 12 Manual

 Greetings to those who are interested in Smyth book sewing machines!

-I have been dawdling on the scanning of the Smyth Model 12 instruction and parts manual.
+I had been dawdling on the scanning of the Smyth Model 12 instruction and parts manual.
 I am sorry.
 Scanning is pretty easy, but retouching and straightening the pages, then cleaning them up to be consistent is a lot of work.
-I put it off and off and off.
+I put it off and off and off, until now.

 About Brian Lawler